mozilla-metrics/grouperfish/docs/batch_system.rst

 The Batch System performs these steps for every batch run:

-1. Get queries to process
+1. **Get queries to process**

-   * If a query was specified when starting the run, fetch that one.
+   * If a query was specified when starting the run:

+     Fetch that one query.

-   * Otherwise
+   * Otherwise:

      I.   Fetch all concrete queries for this namespace

      II.
 Fetch all template queries for this namespace

      III.
-Resolve the template queries (see :ref:``template-queries``).
+Resolve the template queries (see :ref:`template-queries`)

-          Add the reults to the concrete queries obtained in (I).
+          Add the results to the concrete queries obtained in (I)

-2. Get transform configurations to use
+2. **Get transform configurations to use**

-   * If a transform configuration was specified when starting, fetch that
+   * If a transform configuration was specified in the POST request:

+     Fetch that one transform

+   * Otherwise:

-   * Otherwise, fetch all transform configurations for this namespace
+     Fetch *all* transform configurations for this namespace

+3. **Run the transforms**

-3. For each concrete query
+   For each concrete query

    I.   Get the matching documents